 The U.S. International Trade Commission said today it will review “in its entirety” a finding by one of its judges that the companies didn’t violate Rambus’s patent rights.
 The six- member commission in Washington is scheduled to announce its decision July 2 and has the power to block imports of products that infringe U.S. patent rights.

-Rambus, the recipient (RMBS) of royalties from patents it says cover the fundamentals of computer-memory chips, seeks to extend its intellectual-property enforcement to communication devices and electronics.
+Rambus, the recipient (RMBS:US) of royalties from patents it says cover the fundamentals of computer-memory chips, seeks to extend its intellectual-property enforcement to communication devices and electronics.
 The Sunnyvale, California-based company has been fighting in court for a decade over chips used in personal computers.

 The dispute in this case centers on a type of dynamic random access memory called SDRAM that acts as the main memory in computers.
 Rambus said its inventions speed the transfer of data.
 The memory controllers are used in networking gear, televisions, set-top decoders and other devices.